dni/publish-/README.md

 Publish your data on all channels!

 ## Software Requirements
-* apt-get npm phantomjs git mongo imagemagick graphicsmagick zip (or use Homebrew on macosx)
+* apt-get install nodejs phantomjs git mongodb imagemagick graphicsmagick zip (or use Homebrew on macosx)

 ## Installation
 * npm install -g bower jake